LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 Separate Numbering for Problems in LaTeX

-By default when using the amsthm to create environments such as theorems, claims and problems, they all use the same numbering.
-Sometimes it’s annoying, as the numbering for the problems should generally be unaffected by the theorems present (or lack of them).
-For example the default behavior produces:
+By default, when using amsthm to create environments such as theorems, claims, and problems, they all use the same numbering.
+Sometimes this is annoying, as the numbering for the problems should generally be unaffected by the theorems present (or the lack of them).
+For example, the default behavior produces:

 Problem 1